This section contains everything you need to know to apply for a CIRA grant.

 - Written approval from CIRA prior to any alterations in the project plan or timeline;

-- Appropriate acknowledgement of CIRA’s Community Investment Program support in communication materials and events as outlined in the grant agreement.
+- Appropriate acknowledgement of CIRA’s funding support in communication materials and events as outlined in the grant agreement.

 Detailed terms and conditions are provided in the project contract agreement between CIRA and the selected recipient.